matloff/regtools/README.md

 (Setting **holdout = NULL** turns off this option.)

-* They handle R factors correctly in prediction, which some of the wrapped functions do not do by themselves (see below).
+* They handle R factors correctly in prediction, which some of the wrapped functions do not do by themselves (more on this point below).

 Call form for all **qe\*()** functions: